koboldpress/black-flag-docs/changelogs/old-margreve.md

 ---

 ## 13.0.5
-Fixed ID mismatch on Epic Books for Warlock subclasses:
+Fixed ID mismatch on Epic Boons for Warlock subclasses:

 - Elder Wood
 - Hunter in Darkness